 4 PRE-SAT HEALTH EXAMINATION AND EXCLUSION OF SUSCEPTIBLE INDIVIDUALS

 Morbidity and mortality of Covid-19 is higher in patients with increasing age and comorbidities.
 It is advised to pay special attention to divers with pre-existing medical conditions (especially cardio-vascular disease and hypertension) and carefully consider whether these divers should be mobilised during the pandemic.
-Research indicates that the likelihood of severe complications arising from Covid-19, such as pulmonary failure, increases with age and particularly in persons older than 60 years.
+Research indicates that the likelihood of severe complications arising from Covid-19 increases with age and particularly in persons older than 60 years.
 Vaccination significantly reduces the severity of the illness.

 5 DIVING SPECIFIC PRECAUTIONS